 Immigration issues are among the most common our LEAP team assists with as undocumented survivors have particularly complicated circumstances.
 As most undocumented survivors are scared to have any contact with the legal system, LEAP bridges that gap to keep their families together and safe.

 LEAP is a part of the Crime Victims Legal Network to enhance our services to crime victims.
 Learn more about the online resource at NY Crime Victims Legal Help.

 LEAP in Action: A Case Study

-Ms. R. entered into shelter with her two children after suffering from years of psychological and physical abuse.
+Ms. R. entered into shelter with her two children after suffering years of psychological and physical abuse.
 Ms. R. and her two children were undocumented and her husband had used her immigration status to control her.
 As a result, she was fearful for her future, deeply hurt and traumatized.
 When Ms. R. met with LEAP, she learned that she and her children were eligible to apply for lawful residency because she was a survivor of domestic violence.
 LEAP supported Ms. R. through the legal process in challenging her denial of public assistance and helped her obtain an attorney to fight for her benefits.
-This process took several months.
-Thanks to LEAP, Ms. R. went from a situation in which she and her children were undocumented with no money and no permanent housing to having a work permit, a steady source of income through public assistance and a housing voucher.
+Thanks to LEAP, Ms. R. went from a situation in which she and her children were undocumented with no money and no permanent housing, to having a work permit, a steady source of income through public assistance, and a housing voucher.

 URI serves all survivors of domestic violence, intimate partner violence and gender-based violence regardless of race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.